-FreeBSD is like a UNIX based operating system which can be installed on any new operating servers, laptops, desktops and embedded systems.
+FreeBSD is like a UNIX based operating system that can be installed on any new operating servers, laptops, desktops and embedded systems.
 It is a free operating system which is a direct descendant of BSD Unix.
-The first version of BSD was launched in 1993 and today it is among the top operating systems used widely.
+The first version of BSD was launched in 1993, and today it is among the top operating systems used widely.
 It has a permissive BSD license to be licensed under for.
 It is bundled with a wide variety of system tools as its base system.
-In addition to all this, it provides two complementary technologies which can be made to install any third party software such as the FreeBSD ports collection which is used to install from the source and packages which is used to install from pre-built binaries.
+In addition to all this, it provides two complementary technologies which can be made to install any third-party software, such as the FreeBSD ports collection, which is used to install from the source and packages which is used to install from pre-built binaries.
 Any of the above-mentioned methods can be used to install the software from the network or from local media.

 There are many ways of running FreeBSD but it mainly depends on the environment.
 Those ways are:

 1. VM images

 By using virtual machine images, the downloading and importing can be done in the environment of your choice.
 It can be downloaded from the FreeBSD downloads page.
 There are images for Hyper-v, KVM, VMWare and raw device images that are supported globally.
 These are the preconfigured instances or already created images and not the installation images which are ready to run, and post-installation tasks can be performed on them.

 They are available at Microsoft Azure Marketplace or Amazon AWS marketplace, or GCP (Google Cloud Platform) to run their hosting services.